TopoMatter/bib_maker/README.md

 # aps_bib_maker
-A simple python script that constructs a bib file from a list of URLs or DOIs.
+A simple python script that constructs a bib file from a list of DOIs.

 Usage: python3 bib_maker.py [options] input_file output_file.bib